IKIM-Essen/ClusterDocs/docs/jupyter.md

 ### From Visual Studio Code

-Connect to the Slurm submission node as described in [Connect to a remote host][vscode-docs-connect-ssh-host].
-When prompted for the target host, type `slurmq`.

-From the submission node, connect to the Jupyter server as described in [Connect to a remote Jupyter server][vscode-docs-remote-jupyter].
+Connect to a Slurm submission node as described in [Connect to a remote host][vscode-docs-connect-ssh-host].
+When prompted for the target host, type `shellhost`.
+From there, connect to the Jupyter server as described in [Connect to a remote Jupyter server][vscode-docs-remote-jupyter].
 When prompted for the URL, simply copy and paste the URL displayed in the output from `jupyter notebook`.
 As opposed to the browser method, in this case the connection originates from inside the cluster and there's no need to set up port forwarding.

 [vscode-docs-connect-ssh-host]: https://code.visualstudio.com/docs/remote/ssh#_connect-to-a-remote-host
 [vscode-docs-remote-jupyter]: https://code.visualstudio.com/docs/datascience/jupyter-notebooks#_connect-to-a-remote-jupyter-server